-So before you start Painting the EVA Foam you have to Seal it.
-I have another article, that goes more into depth about Sealing EVA Foam including a step by step example, but I will give you the short version here.
+Before you start Painting the EVA Foam you have to Seal it.
+I have another article, that goes more into depth about Sealing EVA Foam including a step-by-step example, but I will give you the short version here.

 There are multiple ways to Seal EVA Foam.
 You have to choose the right way depending on your project.